 Z = continuous

-transparency (str) – Sets a constant level of transparency (0-100) for all color slices.
-Append +a to also affect the fore-, back-, and nan-colors [Default is no transparency, i.e., 0 (opaque)].
+transparency (str) – Set a constant level of transparency (0-100) for all color slices.
+Append +a to also affect the foreground, background, and NaN colors [Default is no transparency, i.e.,

-cmap (str) – Selects the master color palette table (CPT) to use in the interpolation.
+cmap (str) – Select the master color palette table (CPT) to use in the interpolation.
 Full list of built-in color palette tables can be found at https://docs.generic-mapping-tools.org/latest/cookbook/cpts.html#built-in-color-palette-tables-cpt.

 background (bool or str) – Select the back- and foreground colors to match the colors for lowest and highest z-values in the output CPT [Default (